 Many young riders have started on POAs and improved their horsemanship skills.
 Later, they might show in 19 & over classes, become trainers or POA breeders, and watch their own kids grow up riding POAs.
 The focus remains on youth, but there are programs for all ages to participate in.

-If you have a horse that you think might be a POA, please contact our club.
-We have qualified national inspectors who would be happy to take a look and see if your horse can be registered as a POA.
+Please contact our club.
+We have qualified national inspectors who would be happy to stop by and see if your pony can be registered as a POA.